Blog

 Here is the simplest explanation.
 LLMs do not always trust the same signals that Google trusts.

 For local businesses, Google’s AI mode often mirrors the local pack.
-If you win the map pack, you often win the AI overview.
+If you win the map pack, you usually win the AI overview.
 But ChatGPT does not use Google’s map data.
 It looks at platforms like Yelp, the Better Business Bureau, and Angie's List.
 It checks for consistent reviews and listings.
 It compares mentions across Reddit, YouTube and LinkedIn.
 If those signals are missing, even a number-one-ranked website becomes invisible.

 This is why brands with strong traditional SEO can vanish inside LLM responses.
 The model has no reason to believe you are the best option in the real world.